 Surgeon, author and speaker Sherwin Nuland died on March 3, 2014, at age 83.
 The author of a dozen books — including the award-winning How We Die, a clear-eyed look at life’s last chapter — Nuland came to TED in 2001 to tell a story he’d never told before.
-The world-renowned surgeon, head of Yale’s […]Continue reading
+The world-renowned surgeon, clinical professor of […]Continue reading

 Why you should listen

 Sherwin Nuland was a practicing surgeon for 30 years and treated more than 10,000 patients -- then became an author and speaker on topics no smaller than life and death, our minds, our morality, aging and the human spirit.

 His 1994 book How We Die: Reflections of Life's Final Chapter demythologizes the process of dying.
 Through stories of real patients and his own family, he examines the seven most common causes of death: old age, cancer, AIDS, Alzheimer's, accidents, heart disease and stroke, and their effects.
 The book, one of more than a dozen he wrote, won the National Book Award, was a finalist for the Pultizer Prize, and spent 34 weeks on the New York Times best-seller list.
 Other books include How We Live, The Art of Aging: A Doctor's Prescription for Well-Being; and The Soul of Medicine: Tales from the Bedside.

 What others say

 "He’s delved deeply into his sense of wonder at the human body’s capacity to sustain life and to support our pursuits of order and meaning." — National Public Radio